Posture, Pelvis, & Yoga Therapy Private Sessions

 Private Yoga Therapy sessions are ideal for anyone in recovery from physical or emotional trauma, illness, or surgery.
-All postures are adapted to your needs and I work with you to develop a practice that fits around your treatment plans.
+All postures are adapted to your needs, and Natalie will work with you to develop a practice that fits around your treatment plans.

-One of the main focuses of my work as a yoga therapist is the pelvic floor muscles, an area that is usually overlooked but that nevertheless can have a profound effect in people’s health.
+One of the main focuses of a yoga therapist are the pelvic floor muscles, an area that is usually overlooked but that nevertheless can have a profound effect in people’s health.

 Weak and tight pelvic floor muscles can cause problems like pelvic organ prolapse, incontinence, lower back pain, and pain during and after intercourse, among many others.

 Natalie specializes in increasing the flexibility and strengthening those muscles.
 She concentrates on the postural alignment of the pelvis in our everyday activities (walking, standing, seating, etc.), and she uses specific hatha yoga poses according to each client’s needs.

 Allow conscious control of urinary sphincters and provide support to the organs that lie on it.
 They are also important in sexual health in both men and women.

 Provide support for the baby during pregnancy and play an important role during birthing.

 Work with in coordination with abdominal and back muscles to stabilize and support the spine.

 Recovery from illness or surgery